-What type of COVID test do I need for entering another country?

 What type of COVID test do I need to travel in Canada and/or to enter Canada?

-• Permanent residents of Canada and US citizens who are fully vaccinated will need to download the ArriveCan app before they return to Canada.
-Then they need to upload their vaccination proof to the app before they return to Canada and show proof of a negative PCR test.
+- Permanent residents of Canada who are fully vaccinated will need to download the ArriveCan app before they return to Canada.
+Then they need to upload their vaccination proof to the app before they return to Canada.

-• For information about requirements for travellers who have been vaccinated against COVID-19, please visit the Government of Canada website for the most up to date information.
+- For information about requirements for travellers who have been vaccinated against COVID-19, please visit the Government of Canada for the most up to date information.

 Can we wait in the terminal when picking up or dropping off a friend or family member?

-• Yes, guests are welcome in the terminal pre-security area.
-Masks are recommended in this area, but not mandatory.
+- Yes, guests are welcome in the terminal pre-security area.
+Masks are strongly recommended.
 You can park in our short-term parking lot while you wait.

 What can I bring when I travel?